 Office hours may be Monday to Friday 9 to 5 but if you are selling online, your customer support should be available when your clients are purchasing your goods.
 In the retail sector, a good rule of thumb is to adjust your customer support to your website activities peak (and more if you have live chat!).
 If a higher number of visits are registered on Wednesday evening, then a bigger number of customer representatives should be available at that time to support potential sales enquiries.
 Post-sales enquiries would be related to your enquiries.
 For example, if you offer two-day delivery and you are aware that your warehouse shipments are running late then expect an influx of phone calls after a large number of orders have been placed.

-Different type of interactions may be required depending on where about is the customer in relation to their purchase.
+Different types of interactions may be required depending on where is the customer in relation to their purchase.
 Customers may inquire about your services and products before, during and after a purchase.
-In the last decade, we have noticed a decrease of calls related to products/services information request.
-Customers are becoming savvier in the use of the Internet, and the access through smartphones makes it easier to compare different options and check other customer reviews.
+In the last decade, we have noticed a decrease in calls related to products/service information requests.
+Customers are becoming savvier in the use of the Internet, and access through smartphones makes it easier to compare different options and check other customer reviews.
 This trend has had less impact on high-end goods or health-related companies.

 Tip: Understanding their motivations will help you to elaborate FAQs and design effective Knowledge Management systems.
 It will increase your first contact resolution and improve customer satisfaction levels.

 How and Where will they contact you?

 A famous tv show in the UK is ‘Location, Location, Location’ and it focuses on the importance of location while buying a house.
 In a similar fashion ‘location’ is a key element for customer interactions.
 Two key elements to consider here:

 Differences arise while interacting with customer representatives in relation to time and perception.
 For example, it is different if the customer is on their tea break or at home on a Saturday morning.
 Physical location is paramount in the acceptance of waiting time.

 Expectations also differ in relation to the channel used.